mmcnicol/presentations/tech-lead/people-management.md

 * building a conducive environment
 * encouraging collaboration

+### what makes a happy team?
+what makes highly effective teams?
+* to have an environment of psychological safety
+  * to learn
+  * to contribute
+  * to challenge
+* a culture of inclusivity

 ### remote work
 * a remote team must have a high level of trust